Vi19Z/VI19Z/docs/explanation/context_overflow.md

    - Operates on a best-effort basis
    - Requests might fail if the context wasn't compressed enough or on time

-By offering these options, Julep allows developers to choose the most appropriate strategy for handling context overflow in their applications, balancing between maintaining conversation history and staying within model limits.
+By offering these options, VI19Z allows developers to choose the most appropriate strategy for handling context overflow in their applications, balancing between maintaining conversation history and staying within model limits.